14, September 2020

 At present, Outcome Based Education or the OBE System is being widely used by leading institutions across the world.
 Many of the educators have developed a curiosity to understand the reason behind the ongoing learning transformation.
 Well, the reason is simple!

-Outcome-based education or OBE is a student-centric academic model that bases each part of an academic system around goals (outcomes).
-By the end of the academic year, each student should have achieved the goal.
+Outcome-based education or OBE is student-centric teaching and learning methodology of educational program based on a set of goals (outcomes).
+Throughout the educational experience, all students should be able to achieve their goals.
+It focuses on measuring student performance through outcomes.
 The OBE maps & measures students’ performance at every step.
 The OBE model aims to maximize student learning outcomes by developing their knowledge & skills.

 The outcome based education system also referred to as standard based education, has proven to be a success in helping institutions measure their learning outcomes and at the same time enabling students to develop new skills that prepare them to stand out with their global counterparts.